 - If you see a business while walking outside, ask yourself how much revenue they are making, how many customers they are serving, etc., or calculate these numbers for the total industry in your country, another country, etc.

-- If you see a product, ask yourself how many are sold per year or what the total sales revenue is per year (e.g., a car).
+- If you see a product, ask yourself how many are sold per year or what the total sales revenue is per year (e.g., a specific type of car).

 - If you see an item, think about how many there are in your city or country (e.g., a window).
 This is for more abstract market sizing questions.